Hlavni station in Praha is a contender for the somewhat dubious status of Europe’s most bizarre main city station.

-However, Holešovicee is on the same Metro Line C as Hlvani and the interchange there is closer to the main line trains.
+However, Holešovicee is on the same Metro Line C as Hlavni and the interchange there is closer to the main line trains.

-It also takes a while for the trains to reach Hlvani, as they have to take a route which loops around the city centre, so if you take the Metro from Holešovice instead, you can be at ‘Namesti Republik’ station in the heart of the city, before your train will be arriving at Hlvani.
+It also takes a while for the trains to reach Hlavni, as they have to take a route which loops around the city centre, so if you take the Metro from Holešovice instead, you can be at ‘Namesti Republik’ station in the heart of the city, before your train will be arriving at Hlavni.

-Also another tick in the box for Holešovice is that unlike Hlvani, it has a direct tram route/line 17, to the Old Town area, take it to the stop named ‘Starometska’.
+Also another tick in the box for Holešovice is that unlike Hlavni, it has a direct tram route/line 17, to the Old Town area, take it to the stop named ‘Starometska’.

 It’s a contender for the honour of Europe’s most beautiful location in which to have a bite to eat before hopping on to a train, but for first time users of the station, it’s easy to miss.

 It’s located in the glorious former main station building and it’s stunning art-nouveau interior hints at what a fabulous experience it once would have been to depart from Hlvani by train.

 I paid homage to the café after I deposited my bags, because the main access to the café is by some stairs, off to the right in the passage way which leads to the trains, the sign reads ‘to the old station’.